sgclasher/agentblueprint/instructions.md

 #### ✅ **Technical Implementation**
 - **CSS Variables Integration**: Converted ProfileWizard to use global CSS variable system
+- **Architectural Refactor**: Fully refactored the component to use CSS Modules (`ProfileWizard.module.css`), eliminating all inline styles.
+This ensures that the component is fully theme-aware and aligns with modern, scalable CSS best practices.
 - **Professional Styling**: Consistent glass morphism effects and theme support
 - **Hover Effects**: Step circles scale and highlight on hover for better interaction feedback
 - **Validation Framework**: New `getStepValidationStatus()` function for visual indicators